gka/chroma.js/src/index.md

 ### chroma.average

-Similar to `chroma.mix(color1, color2, 'rgb')`, but works with more than two colors.
+Similar to `chroma.mix(color1, color2, 'lrgb')`, but works with more than two colors.
 Simple averaging of R,G,B components and the alpha channel.

 ```js
 chroma.average(['white', 'yellow', 'red', 'teal']);